General approach for Selective Data Transition projects in SAP S/4HANA – a Finance perspective.

 Typical new Finance functions customers are looking into are:

 - Switch from account solution for parallel valuation to the ledger solution

 - Introduction of additional currencies (very often group currency 30) including the associated depreciation areas

-Type 3: STD project with intense modifications of source data.
+Type 3: SDT project with intense modifications of source data.
 It includes significant rework/modification of source data to enable seamless further processing with the S/4HANA target system.
 System looks as if data were created using an S/4HANA system.
 These projects include a variety of combinations/features.
 Here are some examples:

 - Migrate a time slice of the data from SAP ERP to S/4HANA

 - Combine the time slice requirement with additional changes “on the fly”, such as introduction of a new chart of accounts or other Finance features.

 An SAP S/4HANA SDT project is very different to a standard New Implementation or System Conversion project.
 It includes lot of options, related to the handling of software & data provisioning, requiring additional expert services and tools to accomplish.